 In fact, Gerald of Wales was known for his dislike of the Irish, and for his habit of wandering into the realms of fantasy, at times.
 In this instance, it’s not clear if this was something he actually observed, or he was just repeating a a folktale which he felt adequately expressed the savagery of the native Irish.

 Judging by the aggressive language he displays in the above excerpt, his feelings towards the pagan Irish are quite clear.
-It seems to me that this piece can only be taken as nothing more than Christian propaganda.
+And although he was Welsh, he was a known supporter of the Anglo-Norman invasion of Ireland.
+It therefore seems to me that his writing can only be taken as nothing more than anti-pagan, anti-Irish, pro-colonialist propaganda.

 But where, then, could the idea of mating with a white mare and then eating it have come from?
 No smoke without fire, right?
 You’ve probably read that statement before on this very blog.

 Well, the similarity between Irish myth and Vedic teachings has been commented on by many.
-These Proto-Ind0-European (PIE) people lived in the late Neolithic period, and spoke a common language, now lost to us.
+These Proto-Ind0-European (PIE) people lived in the late Neolithic period, and spoke a common language.
 It is from this common ancient source that our cultures are believed to derive.

 Archaeology has frequently unearthed horse burials accompanying the remains of humans all around the world, from early prehistoric times through to the late Iron Age.
 Sometimes, these were accompanied by the burial of chariots, too.
 Clearly, this indicates the importance ancient people placed on their horses.